carkasjak/my-stupid-bash-scripts/README.md

 tvclack.sh:
 Find all .rar files within the download folder and subfolders, and unrar them to the desired location.

-generategfycatname.sh
+generategfycatname.sh:
-A bash script to generate random names like the gfycat urls from wordlists. http://test.gfycat.com/animals http://test.gfycat.com/adjectives
+Generates random names like the gfycat urls from wordlists. http://test.gfycat.com/animals http://test.gfycat.com/adjectives